kiazhi/kiazhi.github.io/_posts/2018-07-15-Working-with-secret-in-PowerShell.md

 ## Conclusion

-To summarize this, it is possible to secure a plain text `String` into a `SecureString` that is encrypted using the `CRYPT32.dll` library and it is also possible to reverse the encrypted `SecureString` back to the original plain text `String` value in PowerShell.
+To summarize this, it is possible to secure a plain text `String` into a `SecureString` that is encrypted and it is also possible to reverse the encrypted `SecureString` back to the original plain text `String` value in PowerShell.
 Does that mean it is insecure to store any sensitive values as `SecureString`?
-No, it is still very secure because someone will need to be able to hack into the machine first in order to reverse the encrypted `SecureString`.
-Secondly, it is impossible to copy the `SecureString` (long) encrypted `String` value and reverse it from another machine due to a mismatch cryptography cipher key between the machine.
+No, it is still very secure to some extent because someone will need to be able to hack into the machine in advance to run a malicious process with access to raw memory to reverse the encrypted `SecureString`.
+Secondly, it is impossible to copy the `SecureString` (long) encrypted `String` value and reverse it from another machine due to a mismatch cryptography cipher key.
+For more information, please kindly refer to [How secure is SecureString?](https://msdn.microsoft.com/en-us/library/system.security.securestring(v=vs.110).aspx#HowSecure)

 Why is there two different ways of converting encrypted `String` back to plain text `String`?
 That is because PowerShell on older operating system is